 The gender profile for NHS workforce female to male ratio is 81:19, SIC staff in Health and Social Care is a similar at 87:13.
 This is representative of Health and Social Care across Scotland.
-Careers in Health and Social Care generally attract more female workers than male.
+Careers in Health and Social Care generally attract more female workers than male www.shb.scot.nhs.uk/or for Shetland Islands Council, at Shetland Islands Council